-Director
+Director Town Clerk

-The Planning Director of the Town, or their designee, or the Town Manager or their designee, including contract planners hired by the Town.
+The Planning Director of the TownTown Clerk of the Town, or their designee, or the Town Manager or their designee, including contract planners hired by the Town.

 Dwelling

 A building or portion of a building containing one room, or several rooms connected together, including a separate bathroom and a single kitchen, constituting a separate independent housekeeping establishment for owner occupancy, or rental or lease on a monthly or longer basis, physically separated from any other rooms or dwelling units which may be in the same structure.